irfanMKhan/interview-preparation/docs/react/questions.md

 ### 3.
 #### Redux Uses?
 - Redux is a state management library.
 It uses a single source of truth (store), and state is read-only, modified only via actions and reducers.
--

 #### Chaining question:
 #### What is the Redux data flow?
 - Component dispatches an action,
 - Action reaches the reducer,
-- Reducer returns a new state,
+- `Reducer` returns a new state,
-- Store updates and notifies subscribed components.
+- Store updates and notify subscribed components.

 #### How is Redux different from React Context API?
 - Context is good for small-scale state sharing.